 In summary, creating a supportive and loving environment for children is the primary goal of parenting.
 Parents who provide the aforementioned normal conditions are more likely to raise confident, happy, and well-adjusted children.

 The adoption process in India is governed by multiple laws, and adherence to the same is overseen by the Central Adoption Resource Authority.

 The procedure for adoption of a child in India can be understood in the following steps:

 A social worker for the registration agency will make a visit to the home of the prospective adoptive parent in order to do a home study.
-The agency might also need the parents to attend counselling sessions in order to understand the motivation, preparation, strengths and weaknesses of the prospective parents.
-As per CARA regulation, the home study needs to be completed within 3 months from the date of registration.
+The agency might also need the parents to attend counselling sessions to understand prospective parents’ motivation, preparation, strengths and weaknesses.
+As per CARA regulation, the home study must be completed within three months from the registration date.

 The conclusion from the home study and counselling sessions is then reported to the honourable court.

-The agency shall intimate the interested couple when-ever there is a child ready for adoption.
-The agency will share medical reports, physical examination reports and other relevant information with the couple and also allow them to spend time with the child once they are comfortable with the details shared.
+The agency shall intimate the interested couple whenever there is a child ready for adoption.
+The agency will share medical reports, physical examination reports and other relevant information with the couple and allow them to spend time with the child once they are comfortable with the details.